 - Trustees and officers

-- Most importantly, a complete list of grants awarded for the specified fiscal year
+- Most importantly, a complete list of grants awarded for the specified fiscal year, including the recipients' names, locations, and grant amounts.
+Some funders will even briefly describe the purpose of each grant

 This form has information on a public charity's finances and activities which is accurate and open to public scrutiny.
 Among the details: